 With so many unbelievably beautiful natural wonders, South Africa packs a punch when it comes to adventure travel.
 Whilst the rugged coastline of the Cape Peninsula is home to delights as varied as the penguins of Boulder’s Beach and great white sharks, the interior of the country is mostly flat and home to the immense landscapes of the Great Karoo, characterized by its unique flat-topped mountains and sparse grasslands.

 In the north, where South Africa borders Namibia, the landscape transforms into the great dunes of the Kalahari Desert.
-A South Africa vacation all-inclusive is incomplete without contemplating the country’s great biodiversity; lions, leopards, cheetahs, rhinos, and giraffes can be spotted in the Bushveld ecoregion, part of which is encompassed within the famous Kruger National Park.
+A South Africa holiday all inclusive is incomplete without contemplating the country’s great biodiversity; lions, leopards, cheetahs, rhinos and giraffes can be spotted in the Bushveld ecoregion, part of which is encompassed within the famous Kruger National Park.
 A safari in South Africa is a popular choice for travelers who wish to get up close to the wildlife whilst also appreciating the immense landscapes of the savannah.
 Other natural sights to explore on a package tour to South Africa include the mighty Blyde River Canyon, the world’s largest ‘green canyon’, where the winding river Blyde cuts its way through a lush, rocky landscape.
-The red sand dunes of the Kgalagadi Transfrontier Park offer completely different scenery and the baobab trees of Mapungubwe enchant the imagination of all who lay eyes on them.
-South Africa’s Garden and Panorama Routes give adventurers a blueprint for their discovery and offer a great introduction to the diversity of the country.
+The red sand dunes of the Kgalagadi Transfrontier Park offers completely different scenery and the baobab trees of Mapungubwe enchant the imagination of all who lay eyes on them.
+South Africa’s Garden and Panorama Routes give adventurers a blueprint for their discovery and offer a great introduction into the diversity of the country.